-I stopped where these widened spots in the road began. -walked me and my bike to their top most end and sat down.
+When one coming up and was ready for a rest, I stopped where these widened spots in the road began Then I walked me and my bike to their top most end and sat down.
 I drank water and ate an energy bar or two as I caught my breath.
-10 sometimes 15 minutes later, I would use the turnout to remount as I could not do on the uphill and ride to where वेयर I had gotten off and turned around back up the hill for more.
+Ten, sometimes fifteen minutes later, I would use the turnout to remount, as I could not do so on the uphill, and ride to where I had gotten off and turned around back up the hill for more.

 In all, on each long 6% grade, I must have made five or six stops during the day.
 I also used these stops to take photos and talk ideas into my recorder. of which i realized that not a lot needs to be done to make US 50 bike worthy indeed.

-Before I CLIMBED ECHO, i STOPPED IN STRAWBERRY AND TALKED to Jim, the only store proprietor.
-He said his business is down by a third and that what scares him is all the people paying for 3 and 4 dollar items with credit cards.
-He said he sees one or tow bike riders a week u here and yet I am sure he would more than happily welcome all the bike riders that would come his way if the biking were better o this stretch.
-In fact, there are a lot of little hotels and other purveyors who would be much benefitted with more such bike traffic!
+Before I climbed Echo, I stopped in the tiny town of Strawberry and talked to Jim, the proprietor of its only store.
+He said his business is down by a third due to the downturn in the economy and that what scares him is all the people paying for three and four dollar items with credit cards.
+He said he sees one or two bike riders a week here and yet I am sure he would more than happily welcome all the bike riders that would come his way if the biking were better on this stretch.
+In fact, there are a lot of little hotels and other purveyors who would be much benefited with more such bike traffic!

 Soon I made contact with Chuck Harrison, an employee of Lynn LePage's back in Folsom.
-Chuck, an 86 TransCon vet, was at the beach but told me to come to his caBIN WHENEVER I WAS READY. f\He had wifi and power that I could use!
-However since he was five miles away, I decided to work on line at a deli until later in the afternoon.
-However their wif went down after a few hours and I head up S Lake Tahoe Blvd to हिस house.
+Chuck, an 86 TransCon vet, was at the beach but told me to come to his cabin whenever I was ready.
+He had wifi and power that I could use!
+However since he was five miles away, I decided to work on-line at a deli until later in the afternoon.
+However their wif went down after a few hours and I headed up S. Lake Tahoe Blvd to his house.

 I got there without my precious computer though and had to go back.
-A ten mile detour that must have me famous as I traveled back and forth on Lake Tahoe Blvd, aka US 50 the Lincoln Highway.
+This required an anxious ten-mile detour that must have made me famous as I traveled back and forth on what is also US 50, the Lincoln Highway.
 It was also a mistake that did not leave me much time to visit with Chuck............

-The next day I ride to Carson City over yet another pass made worse by some huge climbing around the lake.
+The next day I rode to Carson City over yet another pass made worse by some huge climbing around the lake.
 More on that next blog.........

 THX 4 all of U!!